 To study the mechanisms that maintain epigenetic asymmetry, Jordi Moreno-Romero and his colleagues at the Department of Plant Biology at the Uppsala BioCenter generated endosperm-specific genome-wide profiles of histone modifications (using chromatin immunoprecipitation followed by high throughput sequencing, ChIP-seq) and DNA methylation (using bisulfite-seq) at an early stage of seed development.
 By crossing two Arabidopsis accessions that differ in large numbers of sequence polymorphisms the researchers were able to differentiate the maternal or paternal origin of epigenetics marks.

-In this webinar, Dr. Moreno-Romero will discuss the findings of the study, which found that Polycomb-mediated H3 lysine 27 trimethylation (H3K27me3) is localized to DNA hypomethylated regions, linking DNA demethylation and H3K27me3 to imprinted gene expression.
+During this webinar, Dr. Moreno-Romero discusses the findings of the study, which found that Polycomb-mediated H3 lysine 27 trimethylation (H3K27me3) is localized to DNA hypomethylated regions, linking DNA demethylation and H3K27me3 to imprinted gene expression.